Is one time of the year better as far as catching cats?

 This is a question we’re asked frequently by catfish anglers of all experience levels.
 It’s normal to question if there’s something you can do to increase your success by taking advantage of seasonal patterns.

-As far as what time of the year is best to catch catfish, I’ll give you a general summary of the different seasons and how it impacts the catfish action.
+As far as the best time to catch catfish, I’ll give you a general summary of the different seasons and how it impacts the catfish action.

 This is based on my experience of over fifteen years as a professional catfish guide in Texas but the same information applies.
 The same general rules will apply everywhere across the United States but seasonal changes could happen earlier or later depending on climate.

 Catfish behavior and patterns are all relative to water temperature because catfish don’t have a calendar, water temperature controls everything.

 I could write for hours and hours and fill multiple books with different patterns and catfishing techniques to use different times of the year so I’m going to cover the basics.

 The short answer about the best time to catch catfish is that catfishing is good all year long in much of the country but you may be better off focusing your efforts on a specific species of catfish at times to increase your success.